 - Awards comprise a student stipend of £340 per week for up to 8 weeks.
 Awards do not cover consumable costs.

 - Applications must be made by the prospective supervisor on behalf of a named student.
 The supervisor must be the head of the lab but named post-docs are allowed to offer day to day supervision (see application form).
-Any one student can only be nominated by one supervisor.
+Each student can only be nominated by one supervisor.

 - Supervisors must be a BSCB member for a minimum of one year before, or on the date of, the application, and work in the UK or Republic of Ireland.
 Only one application may be submitted per supervisor.
 There are no restrictions concerning the nationality of the student, nor do they have to be a student at a UK university.
 A lab that receives a BSCB funded student cannot apply the following year.
 BSCB committee members are eligible to apply.

 - The research project must be on a topic in the broad area of cell biology and must not form part of the student’s normal degree work.
-Projects will be assessed for objective, achievability and opportunity for the student.
+Projects will be assessed for objective, feasibility and opportunity for the student.

 - Applications will be reviewed by a panel of members from the BSCB committee.
 Feedback on unsuccessful applications will not be provided.